aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 ------------------------

 When we used the ``run`` command in the previous section, the IPython shell was blocked while it was waiting for the ``CalcJob`` to finish.
-This is not a problem when we're simply adding two number together, but if we want to run multiple calculations that take hours or days, this is no longer practical.
+This is not a problem when we're simply multiplying two numbers, but if we want to run multiple calculations that take hours or days, this is no longer practical.
 Instead, we are going to *submit* the ``CalcJob`` to the AiiDA *daemon*.
 The daemon is a program that runs in the background and manages submitted calculations until they are *terminated*.
 Let's first check the status of the daemon using the ``verdi`` CLI: